vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ## Build the data flows

-Next, we build two data flows to process the data source's output.
+Next, we build some data flows to process the data source's output.

-We create our first data flow, which cleans up the raw output a little bit:
+First, we build a data flow that cleans up the raw output a little bit:
 * Format the date.
 * Filter away all message rows with empty messages.
 * Create a new column that we can use later to display the messages in a styled list.

 ![image](/assets/2025-07-15/020.png)

 We want to be able to view only the top-level messages.
-To do this, we create a second data flow.
+To do this, we create another data flow.
 This data flow filters out all the replies, by removing any message that contains a parent.
-We're left with just the top-level messages.

 ![image](/assets/2025-07-15/030.png)

-The same principle works for the replies.
-We have a variable called "ActiveChannelMessageID".
-It is filled when the user clicks on a button to view the replies of this dedicated channel message.
-We filter out only the the messages that have this message ID as their parent value.
+We also want to be able to view only the replies to a message.
+To do this, we create a variable called `ActiveChannelMessageID`.
+Whenever the user clicks on a button to view the replies of a top-level message, this variable is filled with the message's ID.
+Our data flow uses a filter to find the messages that have this message ID as their `Parent` value.

 ![image](/assets/2025-07-15/040.png)